 For almost two decades, I’ve wanted to work for refugees.
 Whether translating, teaching, advocating, fundraising just an administrative position behind the scenes, I’ve gravitated again and again towards refugee populations.

-Over the last six years, it’s been increasingly heartbreaking for me to watch the news and not ask myself, Isn’t there something more, as an educated, privileged American fluent in German and Arabic, that I could contribute?
+Recently, it’s been increasingly heartbreaking for me to watch the news and not ask myself, Isn’t there something more, as an educated, privileged American fluent in German and Arabic, that I could contribute?
 Alas, my job applications have gotten me nowhere, and what I can do gratis is limited.

 At the same time, I have been developing my skills as a memoirist, the art of reflecting on my past.
 The more I write, the more my writerly peers seem to say, These are stories the world needs right now!
 The more I reflect, the more I ask myself, How did this start?
 From my rural Pennsylvania, upper middle class, white, Daughters of the American Revolution, Mayflower-descended background, it’s not clear, Why refugees?

 So I made a list of refugees I’ve known, refugees I admire, refugees who’ve made a difference in my life.
 I made a list and I started to write.

 What I discovered surprised me.
 I’ve been profoundly influenced by a distinguished collection of refugees and immigrants, both in my life and in the history of this country.